SOSharkie/Personal-Projects/README.md

 # Personal-Projects
-#A fish eating game, run the FishPanel.java program to start the game.
+#A fish eating game, eat smaller fish to grow.
+#Run simply by opening the jar file.
+#Use the arrow keys to move.